Join John Abbott’s Nursing Program on our beautiful lakeside campus! Preparing graduates to work as registered nurses for nearly 50 years.

 - A BLS CPR and First Aid certification for Health Care Providers (HCP).
 The Nursing Department will offer this course in the summer semester and within the first 2 weeks of the fall semester before students begin their clinical rotation.

 Nursing Students are required to have adequate language skills to ensure student academic success and promote patient safety.
+A working knowledge of English and French is required.
 Students accepted into the Nursing Program must write English /French placement test(s) if required to do so.

 Should students’ placement test(s) result in a preparatory non-credit English and/or French (mise-à-niveau), they will be asked to switch into another program for one year.
 Readmission to the Nursing program after one year will be conditional upon successful completion of the English and/or French preparatory course and overall academics.
 If students are required to write the placement test, and fail to do so, their admission to the Nursing program will be cancelled for the fall semester.